Nivea Ad For 'Visibly Fairer Skin' Sparks Controversy In West Africa

 The statement also said that the product is meant to "protect the skin from long-term sun damage and premature skin-ageing" and also address "uneven skin tone" — and that it is "every consumer's right to choose products according to their personal preferences."

-This social media criticism of Nivea's ad is part of an ongoing debate in Africa, where there is a growing dissent against skin lightening products, popularly called, "bleaching creams" in Nigeria.
+This social media criticism of Nivea's ad is part of an ongoing debate in Africa, where there is growing dissent against skin lightening products, popularly called "bleaching creams" in Nigeria.

 But unlike the Dove soap ads, in which a black woman took off her shirt and morphed into a white woman, critics don't necessarily use the word "racist" to describe the Nivea campaign.